 - SAP and Concur products and services

-They can use the Cloud Services Panel to buy cloud services such as subscription software, cloud-based platforms, cloud storage and support services.
+They can use the Cloud Marketplace to buy cloud services such as subscription software, cloud-based platforms, cloud storage and support services.
 It is not mandatory.

 They can use the Digital Marketplace to buy specialist digital services or purpose-built software.